Help Your Child Stay at a Healthy Weight

 You can also check out these resources to learn how to cut down on:

 Ask the doctor to screen your child for obesity.

-Your child’s doctor or nurse can calculate your child's BMI (body mass index) and say if your child is at a healthy weight.
-If your child is overweight or has obesity, ask the doctor or nurse to help you find a weight-loss program for your child.
+Your child’s doctor or nurse can calculate your child's BMI and let you know if your child is at a healthy weight.
+If your child is overweight or has obesity, ask the doctor or nurse for tips.
+They can also help you find a weight management program for your child if needed.

 What about cost?

 Under the Affordable Care Act, insurance plans must cover obesity screening and counseling for kids.
 Depending on your insurance plan, you may be able to get these services at no cost to you.
 Check with your insurance company to find out more.

 Your child may also qualify for free or low-cost health insurance through Medicaid or the Children's Health Insurance Program (CHIP).
 Learn about coverage options for your family.

 If you don't have insurance, you may still be able to get free or low-cost obesity screening and counseling for your child.
 Find a health center near you and ask about obesity-related services for kids.